-Growing cucumbers is among the most popular activities in backyard vegetable gardens across the country.
+Growing cucumber is among the most popular activities in backyard vegetable gardens across the country.
 In fact, almost half of the nation’s home vegetable growers – 47 percent according to Susan Littlefield, horticultural editor at the National Gardening Association – plant cucumbers.
 That makes cukes America’s No. 2 most popular homegrown vegetable.
 (Tomatoes, which should surprise no one, are the runaway favorite at 86 percent.)

 There are two forms of cucumber plants, bush and vining.
 Bush selections form compact plants and are ideally suited for small gardens and containers.
 Vining plants, however, may be the better choice.
-They clamber up trellises and produce fruit that is straighter with less disease and insect problems than cukes grown on bushing plants.
+They clamber up trellises and produce fruit that is straighter with fewer disease and insect problems than cukes grown on bushing plants.